Trovemaster/TROVE/docs/source/newmolecules.rst

-If the molecule contains a non-rigid degree of freedom (for example, the umbrella motion in NH\ :sub:`3`) then HBJ theory is used as discussed in Chapter `Theory <https://spectrove.readthedocs.io/en/latest/theory.html>`__.
+If the molecule contains a non-rigid degree of freedom (for example, the umbrella motion in NH\ :sub:`3`) then HBJ theory is used as discussed in :doc:`theory`.
 In this case TROVE expands the Hamiltonian on a grid of geometries along the non-rigid degree of freedom.
 The other arguments to the subroutine then come into play. ``Npoints`` is the number of points the non-rigid degree of freedom is split into, chosen in the ``BASIS`` block of the input file. ``rho_i`` is the value of the non-rigid coordinate for that ``npoint``. ``rho_ref`` and ``rho_borders`` are the reference geometry (usually at equilibrium) and the ends of the grid along the non-rigid coordinate.

 The array which contains the Cartesian coordinates, ``b0`` is of size ``(Natoms,3,Npoints)``.
 For rigid molecules, ``Npoints`` = 0 and only the equilibrium geometry is necessary.
 For non-rigid, the coordinates of each atom are required at each point along the non-rigid coordinate.
 A loop over  ``Npoints`` is required and the way the other rigid coordinates change at each ``rho_i`` is given.
 The mol file for NH\ :sub:`3` or H\ :SUB:`2`O\ :SUB:`2` shows examples of this.